emblazonjava/retro-browser/README.md

 #What is RetroBrowser?

-RetroBrowser is a console-based, text version of the Grails web framework.
-Contrary to what you would expect, it is written in Python, not Groovy.
-This project was originally designed as the sample Groovy project in the future Volume 2 of "From Zero to Grails," an introductory Groovy/Grails book.
+RetroBrowser is a low-tech implementation of Grails... written in Python.
+Grails, at it's simplest, is a pleasant implementation of the Model-View-Controller framework built on the JVM.
+For RetroBrowser, I looked at Grails as if it were a “specification” rather than an implementation.
+From that specification, I subtracted the requirement of HTML rendering.
+RetroBrowser is just that: a retro browser; it runs a Model-View-Controller framework in the command line.

+#How Does it Work?

-The grailstext package stands alone as a framework that will run separate "application" packages.
+The retrobrowser package stands alone as a framework that will run separate "application" packages.
 It is the analog of the Grails framework.
 The [tictactoe](https://github.com/allisonf/tic-tac-toe) package is the analog of what a developer writes when they write a Grails application.